antorguez95/Personalized-AI-Based-Do-It-Yourself-Glucose-Prediction-tool/README.md

 # A Personalized AI-based "Do it Yourself!" for glucose prediction.
 Hi!
 If you got here, it is very likely that you are interested in blood glucose monitoring, AI, or both!
-If it is the first case and you are willing to use our tool to track your glucose level in real time (meaning every 5-15 minutes), you can go directly to (___ENLACE A SECCION FOR USERS).
+If it is the first case and you are willing to use our tool to track your glucose level in real time (meaning every 5-15 minutes), you can [go directly to](##For-users).
 If, on the contrary, you are more interested in the development of this tool, this code, or you want to test your own models in this framework, for example. you better [go to the developers section](##For-developers).

 If you are interested to go deep into this work, please check our paper(...) published in journal(...).
 Besides, if this work somehow helped you with your research work or with a personal project, please, cite out paper.

 ## What's in this repository?

-Our work enclosed in the WARIFA project :O
+Our work enclosed in the [WARIFA project](https://www.warifa.eu/)
-:) jaja.

-For more technical details regarding the content of the repository folders, files, etc., please go to (FOR DEVELOPERS section).
+For more technical details regarding the content of the repository folders, files, etc., please [go to the developers section](##For-developers).

 ## For users (Diabetes Mellitus patient or not)
 ### First time?